-Whatever your skin issue the derma roller may be the answer to you prayers.
-Referred to as medical micro-needling, this procedure was strictly professional-only until recently with spa prices ranging from £250- £350 for a single treatment.
-Which you'll need one of on a regular basis for at least 6 months to achieve the desired results.
+Whether it's acne scars, sunspots, hyperpigmentation marks, or just plain old aging, dermarolling may be the answer to you prayers.
+Referred to as medical micro-needling, this procedure was strictly professional-only until recently.
+Prices range from £250- £350 for a single treatment.
+You'll need 6-8 treatment depending on your skin issue to achieve your desired results.

 By the end of this post you will know;

 Firstly, a little bit of skincare history.
 Micro-needling has actually been around for a surprisingly long time.
 The first recorded use of a derma roller was over a century ago.
 A German dermatologist, Ernst Kromayer experimented with dental burrs mounted on a motor-driven flexible cord to treat scars, birthmarks and pigmentation.